assist-iot/assist-iot-documentation/docs/source/horizontal_planes/datamanagement/semantic_repository_enabler.rst

 Browsing collections
 ********************

-Will be implemented in the next release.
+Will be determined after the release of the enabler.

 Meta endpoints
 **************

-Will be implemented in the next release.
+Will be determined after the release of the enabler.

 Graphical User Interface
 ########################
 The GUI of the Semantic Repository is under development.